otakenz/kova/README.md

 ## Why Kova?

-Inspired by the Japanese word "Kōjō" which means “improvement,” “progress,” or “advancement".
+Inspired by the Japanese word 向上 "Kōjō" which means “improvement,” “progress,” or “advancement".
 Kova helps you work smarter — focusing on what you can realistically commit to, minimizing stress, and maximizing consistent progress.